 What a Google My Business Listing is Not

 A Google My Business listing is not a replacement for a website.
-While it’s an important part of your company’s digital presence, it doesn’t provide all the information nor credibility a website does.
+While it’s an important part of your company’s digital presence, it doesn’t provide all the information nor credibility that professional web design will.
 Think of this instead as another path for customers to reach your company AND your website!

 It’s also important to know that your Google My Business listing is not something you have complete control over.
 Any user can upload their own photos, reviews, and answer questions without specific permission from your company.
 Because of this, it’s important to check in on your listing regularly.
 You can’t remove the pictures people post to your business, but if they’re inappropriate or inaccurate, you can flag them for Google to review and remove.